 Fishing Costalegre, Mexico

-Costalegre Fishing is important both for locals as a means of sustenance and trade and for the thriving tourist economy.
-The bulk of the fishing is done on Costalegre Fishing Charters.
+Costalegre fishing is important both for locals as a means of sustenance and trade and for the thriving tourist economy.
+The bulk of the fishing is done on fishing charters.
 Here are some species you can expect to catch in the area:

 Costalegre Fishing Charters

 As you can see bass is present in the lakes and rivers and Costalegre guides will be happy to show you where to find them.
 Many tourists focus solely on fishing charters, but knowledgeable local fishing guides are there for river and lake fishermen looking for quiet seclusion and pristine fresh water.

 Bigger parties and visitors seeking all the glory of deep-sea fishing are sure to enjoy the charters, where they’ll find all of the usual suspects: marlin, tuna, wahoo, dorado, sailfish and the like – even the occasional eel or shark.